I’ve been rewatching old episodes of MacGyver on Hulu as I wrapped Christmas gifts. They’re just as thrilling as when I was a kid.

 Before Life Hack memes tripped through Facebook, there was MacGyver with his ever-present Swiss Army knife and duct tape.
 But, notably, in the few cases where MacGyver used household chemicals to mix up poisons or explosives, essential components were altered, omitted, or left vague so they would not be accurately described to the viewing public.

 Most notably, MacGyver always employed non-violent resolutions and didn’t use a gun.
-Apart from a couple of lapses, he never even handled one, and any firearm he took from a bad guy would be thrown to the side or repurposed for other, less violent uses such as creating a diversion.
+Apart from a couple of lapses, he never even handled a gun, and any firearm he took from a bad guy would be thrown to the side or repurposed for other, less violent uses such as creating a diversion.
+For a culture awash in gun violence, this makes MacGyver novel, and I would say, necessary.

 Everyone wanted to see what MacGyver might come up with.
 Once a companion asked, “What are you gonna do now, make a bomb out of a chewing gum wrapper?”
 MacGyver stopped and said “Why, you got one?”, a winking nod to what viewers often thought.